Traveling is hard. But making a great travel video doesn’t have to be.

-I don’t advocate shooting 4k video on your iphone for a few reasons, but mainly because it triples the size of every single video.
+I don’t advocate shooting 4k video on your iPhone for a few reasons, but mainly because it triples the size of every single video.
 That becomes a storage problem pretty quickly.
-The other, more important, reason to use 4k with caution is that it’s tough to edit unless you have a workhorse of a computer.
+Another important reason to use 4k with caution is that it’s tough to edit unless you have a workhorse of a computer.

-The number “1080” in 1080p is the number of horizontal resolution lines in a single frame of video—in this case over a thousand.
-4k video has 4x as many resolution lines as 1080, which means it looks fantastic, but will also annihilate any graphics processor and dinky RAM in a computer setup that can’t handle that much visual information, i.e. your travel laptop won’t do a good job.
+The number “1080” in 1080p indicates the number of horizontal resolution lines in a single frame of video—in this case over a thousand.
+4k video has 4 times as many resolution lines as 1080.
+That means it looks fantastic but will also annihilate any graphics processor and dinky RAM in a computer setup that can’t handle that much visual information.
+What I’m saving is your travel laptop won’t do a good job.

 Get used to watching that video render for days if you edit 4k video on a rig that can’t handle it.
 Just FYI.

 1080p HD at 60fps is the sweet spot for great travel video.
 Nuff said.

 Technical chops are important for making quality travel video, but those can be compensated for with a few clicks.
 Literally.
 So, from here on out, the tips are about how you actually shoot great travel video.

 Consistency is Key: Make Travel Videos People Watch